softwaresaved/2020-04-30-ramp-swc/novice/python/02-lists.md

 an array is an ordered collection of items of a single type - so a list is more flexible than an array.

-A list is also a dynamic mutable type and this means we can add and delete elements from the list at any time.
+We can also add and delete elements from a Python list at any time - Python lists are what is known as a *dynamic and mutable* type.

 Lists are built into the language (so we don't have to load a library to use them).